EfficiencyJunky/eec-for-squarespace/guide/README.md

 3. Now go to "Tags" and open the obligatory Pageview tag that is firing on "All Pages" (if you don't have one yet you should create one)
 4. Check the "Enable overriding settings in this tag" box
 5. Under "More Settings -> Custom Dimensions", choose "Add Custom Dimension"
-6. Set the Index to the same index as was generated for the custom dimension named `SS Transaction ID` that we created at the beginning of this tutorial in [**SECTION 1: Step 1**](#SECTION-1-PREPARE-GOOGLE-ANALYTICS-PROPERTY-AND-VIEW-SETTINGS)
+6. Set the Index to the same index as was generated for the custom dimension named `SS Transaction ID` that we created at the beginning of this tutorial in [**SECTION 1: Step 1**](#SECTION-1-PREPARE-GOOGLE-ANALYTICS-PROPERTY-AND-VIEW-SETTINGS) (in all of the examples this code is referencing this is `dimension4`.
+If you are also using `dimension4` then you would put `4` in the index section)
 7. Set the "Dimension Value" to the variable we created in step 2 either by copying and pasting this exact text `{{URL Query - oid (for SS Transaction ID)}}` or clicking the icon next to the text box (looks like a lego block with a plus sign on it) and choosing the variable from the list.

     <img src="../img/02--GTM_and_Squarespace_Setup/05--modify_pageview_tag.png" height=500>

 8. Don't forget to click the "save" button!
+9. Now when someone completes a checkout, our dataLayer vairable will grab the Squarespace Transaction ID from the `oid` query parameter (which should only actually appear on pages who's path is `/checkout/order-confirmed`), and set dimension4 to this value for the pageview hit.